SQream/sqream_docs/guides/operations/installing_sqream_with_kubernetes.rst

       $ echo 'ansible ALL=(ALL) NOPASSWD: ALL' >> /etc/sudoers
       $ EOF

-.. warning:: In most cases, the Docker data resides on the system disk.
+.. note:: In most cases, the Docker data resides on the system disk.
 Because Docker requires a high volume of data (images, containers, volumes, etc.), you can change the default Docker data location to prevent the system disk from running out of space.

 4. *Optional* - Change the default Docker data location: